Razer DeathAdder V2 Gaming Mouse Review

 Still, it’s made for people who play with their right hand.
 Like the versions that came before it, the V2 is more about speed than style, so the design is simple and easy to use and doesn’t try to change much.
 If you’ve seen or used any other form of the DeathAdder, you know what to expect here.
 Its bigger size is best for palm and claw grips, and as soon as I put it in my hand, it felt right at home.

 The new optical mouse switches are probably the other thing you’ll notice right away.
 The clicking sounds like magic.
 I used to think Logitech had the best mouse buttons, but now I think Razer is the winner.
 They feel good to touch and are stiff enough to stop accidental clicks.
-Razer has rated them 70 million clicks each because they don’t have any actual contacts, making them much more durable.
+Razer has rated them 70 million clicks each because they don’t have any contacts, making them much more durable.

 Performance